 Working towards agreed goals and objectives, each Outreach team member will engage our clients in practical, meaningful and enjoyable activities which help them to achieve increased independence and confidence.

-Our Outreach support team are experienced in support and care and work closely with health care professionals, social services, housing services and other organisations to ensure each client receives a joined up cohesive support, or care programme.
+Our Outreach Support Team are experienced in support and care and work closely with health care professionals, social services, housing services and other organisations to ensure each client receives a joined up cohesive support, or care program.